 My failure analysis shows the J-B weld fix of the erosion around the water holes in the block did not hold up well.
 It is likely the higher cylinder pressures from the 18.7 compression ratio pistons and the added boost (2 inches Hg) due to the coated blower, in combination with larger output injectors caused higher cylinder pressure resulting in the compression gasket leakage (bubbles in the radiator).

-The fix I’m pursuing is machining steel inserts for the block to fix the erosion at the water holes.
-I experimented with and changing to 17:1 turbo pistons and rings to decrease cylinder pressure. however I did not like the poorer cold starting and increased white smoke so went back to 18.7’s.
+The fix I pursued was machining steel inserts for the block to fix the erosion at the water holes.
+I experimented with and changing to 17:1 turbo pistons to decrease cylinder pressure. however I did not like the poorer cold starting and increased white smoke so went back to 18.7’s.
 I also shimmed the liners to near .006 inch protrusion to increase the load on the compression seal.
 I have also retarded injection timing about 3 degrees with the injectors to lower peak cylinder pressures – more on injector combinations of P&Bs and tips to be published in the future.

 I saw some suspicious wear near the top of the liners, this may have been due to the coolant in the oil and or in combination with the higher cylinder pressures and or insufficient lubrication.
 Detroit diesel used different oil ring packages, typically high tension oil rings for injectors below 60 mm3, reduced tension oil rings for non turbo engines above 60 mm3 and a single lower oil scraper in the lower groove for turbo engines with larger injectors.
 To be most robust relative to lubrication, I have decided to go use the turbo rings with the larger injectors I’m running with the increased boost.

 A final update is the engine had relatively low oil pressure.
 This was solved and is covered by a separate page on the site.